Pros

 I wouldn’t want to use the Flex as my primary device for analyzing reports, but the features are a bit more robust than what you’d find on your average mobile device.
 You can specify the hourly range, the total timeframe (today, yesterday, the past week, the past 30 days, or a custom range), and filter reports by all devices or just your Clover handheld.

-The customer database lets you link transactions to customers and keep a database with their name, contact information, and even their birthdays.
+The customer database lets you link transactions to customers and keep a database with their name, contact information, and even their birthday.

 This is a good foundation for the add-on CRM and loyalty programs that Clover offers.